Colonial Dorchester – Summerville, South Carolina

 South Carolina | SC Picture Project | Dorchester County Photos | Colonial Dorchester

 Fort Dorchester is part of the Colonial Dorchester State Historic Site in Summerville.
 The citadel was built in 1757 from tabby, the same oyster shell-based material that was used to build the wall that once bound the city of Charleston.
 In addition to the fort, the site also includes the ruins of St George’s Anglican Church, built between 1719 and 1720.
 Its remaining bell tower was constructed in 1751.
 Also visible are the remains of a shipping dock on the Ashley River, though they can be seen only at low tide.

-Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts.
+Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts who formed a nearby meeting house.
 Descendants of this group would eventually form Summerville Presbyterian Church.
 Located on the banks of the Ashley River, Dorchester flourished as a trading village and by the mid 1700s had become the third largest town in South Carolina.

 The Colonial Dorchester State Historic Site is listed in the National Register, which adds the following information: